iboyko/android-viewpagertabs/README.md

 		This is an Android library project, you can include it by referencing it as a library project in Eclipse or ant.

-		This project depends on the `ViewPager` class which is available in the Android Compatibility Library.
+		This project depends on the `ViewPager` class which is available in the Android Support Package.
+		*IMPORTANT* Make sure to use the latest version of the Support Package!

   2. Include com.astuetz.viewpagertabs.ViewPagerTabs in your view.